Carnelas/bank-kata/README.md

-# Bank
+# Account

 ## Objetive

-Create a bank bank app that do these three functions
+Create a account account app that do these three functions

 *-* deposit( amount int )